dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/model_construction_nl_improve.rst

 ...     print("Cannot set z")
 Cannot set z

-You can instead use the :func:`~dwave.optimization.mathematical.where` function to represent the choice in this model.
+A valid alternative in such situations is to use the :func:`~dwave.optimization.mathematical.where` function to represent the dependency.

 >>> from dwave.optimization import Model
 >>> from dwave.optimization.mathematical import where